Mali country profile

 Mali is renowned worldwide for having produced some of the stars of African music, most notably Salif Keita.

-Radio is the top medium.
-There are hundreds of stations, run by the state as well as by private and community operators.
+Radio is the leading medium.
+There are hundreds of stations, run by the state as well as by private operators.

 Some key dates in Mali's history:

 11th Century - Empire of Mali becomes dominant force in the upper Niger basin.